 Here, I look at the decline of the manufacturing sector and its impact on employment change in New York State metropolitan areas.
-Overall, rust belt metropolitan areas in this study have 4,500,000 less manufacturing jobs today than they did in 1970, compared with 28.4 million private sector workers in that year.
+Overall, rust belt metropolitan areas in this study have 4,500,000 fewer manufacturing jobs today than they did in 1970.
 Overall, 1.2 million fewer people were employed in manufacturing in New York State in 2014 than in 1970, equal to 12.8% of the private sector employment total in 1970.
-In two metropolitan areas (Binghamton and Utica-Rome), manufacturing job losses were about one quarter of private sector employment in 1970, while in Buffalo and Rochester the manufacturing losses were about 20% of the total.
+In two metropolitan areas (Binghamton and Utica-Rome), manufacturing job losses were about one-quarter of private sector employment in 1970, while in Buffalo and Rochester, the manufacturing losses were about 20% of the total.

 Rochester provides a good example of the impact of the decline in manufacturing.
-The chart above shows that in 1970, 152,000 people in the Rochester are worked in industries in the manufacturing sector, with average earnings of $68,000 (in today’s dollars), compared with the regional average private sector earnings of $53,200.
+The chart above shows that in 1970, 152,000 people in the Rochester area worked in industries in the manufacturing sector, with average earnings of $68,000 (in today’s dollars), compared with the regional average private sector earnings of $53,200.
 In 2014, 61,800 people worked in manufacturing industries in the area, with average earnings of $74,500, compared with regional average private sector earnings of $51,400.
-The loss of nearly 100,000 jobs paying significantly more than the regional average has had a significant impact of Rochester and other rust belt metropolitan areas.
+The loss of nearly 100,000 jobs paying significantly more than the regional average has a large impact on Rochester and other rust belt metropolitan areas.